NHSDigital/integration-adaptor-lab-results/README.md

 **From IntelliJ***

-Navigate to: IntegrationAdapterLabResultsApplicationTests -> right click -> Run
+Navigate to: IntegrationAdapterLabResultsApplication -> right click -> Run

 **Inside a container**